swift-server-community/dynamo-db-tables/README.md

 let retrievedItem: StandardTypedDatabaseItem<PayloadType>? = try await table.getItem(forKey: key)
 ```

-The `getItem` operation return an optional `TypedDatabaseItem` which will be nil if the item doesn't exist in the table.
+The `getItem` operation return an optional `TypedTTLDatabaseItem` which will be nil if the item doesn't exist in the table.
 These operations will also fail if the *RowType* recorded in the database row doesn't match the type being requested.

 ## Update